amschechter/amschechter.github.io/DataScience/DataBlog/about.markdown

 ---

 Hello, My name is Aaron and I've made this wesite to display what I have been working on recently!
-  I have been trying to use various public datasets to make some cool visualizations and learn about the world around me Please feel free to reach out!
+I have been trying to use various public datasets to make some cool visualizations and learn about the world around me.

+Please feel free to reach out at aaron.m.schechter@gmail.com

+Cheers!